tsid73/personal-finance-tracker/README.md

 - Add, edit, delete category budgets
 - Remaining-to-allocate summary
 - Spent vs allocated visualization
+- Fixed vs flexible category budget modes are shown
+- Direct icon actions instead of overflow menus

 ### Categories

 - Seeded default categories
-- Add, edit, delete custom categories
+- Add, edit, archive, restore, and delete custom categories
-- Type, color, and icon label fields with icon display in the list
+- Type, color, icon picker, and budget mode fields
 - Input validation and user-facing errors
+- Duplicate category names are blocked per type
+- Delete is prevented for categories in use unless a same-type replacement category is chosen
+- Replacement selection only appears when delete is initiated on an in-use category
+- Renaming an in-use category warns that existing records will be affected
+- Category activity history is shown in the UI

 ### Reports

 - Expense distribution for selected month
 - Category totals for selected month
 - Multi-month comparison ending at the selected month
+- Category totals include allocated, spent, and remaining for monthly reports
+- Clicking a monthly category total drills into filtered transactions for that category and month
+- Monthly category CSV export includes budget, spent, and remaining

 ### Error handling